Krithi07/Character_Recognition/README.md

-# Word Predictor from handwritten english text images
+# Word Predictor from Handwritten English Text Images

 This is an implementation of image to word predictor in R.